hungcq/knowledge-repo/IT/aws/solution-architect-associate/networking.md

     - Max size /16, min size /28
     - Only private IPs allowed
     - Should not overlap with user's other VPC/networks (eg corporate)
+- To use private hosted zone of Route53, need to config:
+  - enableDnsHostnames
+  - enableDnsSupport
 ## Subnet
 - Def: sub range in IPv4 within VPC
 - AWS reserves 5 IPs (first 4 & last 1) in each subnet: